What Does it Look Like to Study Criminal Justice & Criminology at Concordia?

 - Social Workers

 - Victims’ Advocates

-Why should I earn a Criminal Justice degree?
+Why should I earn a Criminal Justice & Criminology degree?

-Most people enter into law enforcement and criminal justice careers is because they want to help others.
-Criminal justice offers you the ability to use your skills and strength for good, whether through aiding victims of crime, counseling and rehabilitating criminals or overseeing the progress of a parolee.
+Most people enter into law enforcement and criminal justice careers because they want to help others.
+Criminal justice offers you the ability to use your knowledge and skills for good, whether through aiding victims of crime, counseling and rehabilitating criminals or overseeing the progress of a parolee.